Diversify Your Portfolio Now: What Are Alternative Assets?

 However, they also have the potential for higher returns than traditional assets due to their uniqueness and rarity.

-As we covered in Why the Stock Market Should Be On Your Radar: A Guide For First-Time Investors, portfolio diversification is key, regardless of your chosen investment vehicles.
+As we covered in How to Invest in Stocks Successfully, portfolio diversification is key, regardless of your chosen investment vehicles.

 Types of alternative assets to consider